 Instagram has over 1 billion active users, and at least 30% of them purchased a product they had first seen on Instagram.
 What does it mean for your brand?
 It means you should swear by the platform.

 It’s no secret that social media users engage with visual content more than any other, and that’s why developing a strong Instagram presence is a must for every brand that not only wants to sell but has an engaging story to tell.

 According to Sprout Social, 70.7% of US businesses are using Instagram.
 But how many of them are doing it right?
 Posting randomly isn’t going to work.
+You’ll need to plan your strategy well, create photos that are exceptional, and build a community around your page.
 Instagram is unapologetic when it comes to clumsy photos.
 So, to please the social media giant, let’s learn some aesthetics.

 Before getting creative with photos, you should be firm on what type of content you want to grace your feed.
 Your visual identity should be in sync with what your brand stands for.
 To develop a strong and genuine connection with your followers, let them know what the story of your brand and its core values are.
 Let’s say, if you are proud of your company culture, take a couple of snaps to show it!